-- All continuing, off-campus study, and current vacation term students intending to return for the Fall 2014 term must register in April.
+- All continuing, off-campus study, and current vacation term students intending to return for the Spring 2018 term must register in November.

-- Attend activities during Connecting Beloit: An Advising Practicum, Wednesday, March 26.
+- Attend activities during Advising Practicum, Wednesday, November 1.

-- Go to the Portal to peruse the course offerings for the Fall term, before your advising appointment.
-(The Fall schedule is expected to be available no later than March 25.)
+- Go to the Portal to peruse the course offerings for the upcoming term, before your advising appointment.

 - Meet with your advisor and prioritize your course selections.

-Students may add/drop during this special add-drop week, if they need to change their course selections or were unable to register during the previous week of on-line registration.
+You may add/drop online during this timeframe, if you need to change your course selections or were unable to register during the November 13-17 week of online registration.

-All students intending to be full-time for the Fall term should make sure they are registered for at least 3 units by the end of this week.
-No student may register for more than 4.75 units until August.
+If you are intending to be full-time for the Spring term, make sure you are registered for at least 3 units before you leave for winter break.
+No student may register for more than 4.75 units until January.

 “WHAT IF….?
 TIPS to help you successfully register”

-o I cannot sign up for a course because it says I’ve not fulfilled the prerequisite, but I do have transfer credit that qualifies or I have instructor permission to enroll:
+1) I cannot sign up for a course because it says I’ve not fulfilled the prerequisite, but I have transfer credit that qualifies or I have instructor permission to enroll.

-Ask the professor to contact the Registrar’s Office, so we can “authorize” your enrollment, which will then enable you to register yourself.
+Ask the professor to “authorize” your enrollment in the Portal, which will then enable you to register yourself.

-o I want to take a vacation term this spring:
+4) I want to take a vacation term next term:

 Contact the Dean of Students Office to schedule an Exit Interview.

 Follow the same procedure as on-campus students.
 Contact your advisor via email.
-If you think you may have a problem connecting to the Portal from your remote location, then email a prioritized list of your course selections to firstname.lastname@example.org no later than Sunday, November 10, and the Registrar's Office staff will take care of registering you for courses.
+If you think you may have a problem connecting to the Portal from your remote location, then email a prioritized list of your course selections to firstname.lastname@example.org no later than Friday, November 10, and the Registrar's Office staff will take care of registering you for courses.
 Watch for an email from the Registrar for additional details in the second half of October.

 Follow the same procedure as on-campus students.
 Contact your advisor via email, unless you are in the Beloit area and can set up a personal appointment.

-Yes, you should register for the appropriate “SAB” (study abroad) or “OFFC” (domestic program).
+You should register for the appropriate “SAB” (study abroad) or “OFFC” (domestic) program.
 Some “SAB” programs require enrollment in the corresponding IDST 288 (Cities in Transition) course as well.
 If your plans change, promptly notify OIE and also email firstname.lastname@example.org.